joomengine/jcb-documentation/035-Translation-Mananger-in-JCB-explained.md

    * **Language Tag** (e.g., `fr-FR`)
    * **Language Name** (e.g., French)
-4. JCB will use Joomla’s naming conventions for prefixes (links to reference may be added later).
+4. JCB will use Joomla's naming conventions for prefixes (links to reference may be added later).
 5. On compile, all strings are extracted into the `en-GB` file and then translated versions are created based on your database entries.

 ---